Sales & Marketing Learnings: About the addiction to performance marketing – when “Nike” lost its lead with inefficient online advertising

 - 💡 The pitfalls of performance marketing at Nike

-- 🔍 Performance marketing: A double-edged sword for Nike
+- 🔍 Performance marketing: a double-edged sword for Nike

-- 🎯 Lessons from Nike's marketing mistakes
+- 🎯 Lessons from Nike's marketing errors

-🛒 Challenges in e-commerce
+🛒 challenges in e-commerce

-Nike has traditionally been able to leverage its brand power to sell products at premium prices.
-But the extensive range of price comparisons and discounts in online retail jeopardized this advantage.
-Consumers are increasingly price sensitive and are turning to the internet to find the best deals.
-This led to intense price competition in which discounts and special offers became the norm, damaging Nike's gross margins in the long run.
-This evolution required a radical rethinking of pricing strategies and value propositions.
+Nike was traditionally able to use its branded power to sell products at premium prices.
+But the extensive range of price comparisons and discounts in online trading endangered this advantage.
+Consumers are increasingly price sensitive and use the Internet to find the best offers.
+This led to an intensive price competition in which discounts and special offers became the norm, which in the long run damaged Nike's gross margins.
+This development required a radical rethink in relation to price strategies and promises.

 📦 The problem of inventory management

-🏁 Nike's dilemma
+🏁 nikes dilemma

 📣 Similar topics

-- 📈 Performance marketing: Faster sales, but long-term damage?
+- 📈 Performance marketing: faster sales, but long-term damage?

 - 🛒 Challenges in e-commerce: price competition and consumer behavior

-- 📦 Inventory Management: A balancing act between inventory and margins
+- 📦 inventory management: a balancing act between inventory and margins

-- 📉 Inefficiencies in performance marketing vs. traditional advertising
+- 📉 Inefficiencies in performance marketing vs. Traditional advertising

-- 🆕 Innovations: The key to long-term relevance for Nike
+- 🆕 Innovations: The key to long -term relevance for Nike

-- 🌱 Sustainability and social responsibility: A must for the brand
+- 🌱 Sustainability and social responsibility: a must for the brand

-🏅 Brand building and emotional connection
+🏅 Brand structure and emotional binding

-⚠️ The danger of the discount loop
+⚠️ The risk of the discount loop

-🔄 The way forward: Combining strategies
+🔄 The way forward: combination of strategies

 1. 🔗 Hybrid models for marketing and sales

-2. 🌐 Experience marketing in the digital space
+2. 🌐 Experience marketing in digital space

 3. 🌱 Sustainable products and social responsibility

-4. 🎯 Personalized and targeted advertising
+4. 🎯 personalized and targeted advertising

 📣 Similar topics

-- 🔥 The power of the “Just Do It” campaign
+- 🔥 The power of the “Just Do IT” campaign

 - 🔍 Risks and potential of digital discount strategies

-- 🤝 Hybrid models: tradition meets digital
+- 🤝 Hybrid models: Tradition meets digital

 - 🌱 Sustainability as a key factor for brand success